Ming0217/Ming0217.github.io/_posts/2019-01-09-start-up-nation.md

 ---
 layout: post
-title: "“Start-Up Nation: The Story of Israel's Economic Miracle”"
+title: "Start-Up Nation: The Story of Israel's Economic Miracle"
 date: 2019-01-09
-excerpt: "This was a matter of necessity, rather than mere preference or convenience."
+excerpt: "“This was a matter of necessity, rather than mere preference or convenience.”"
 tags: [book reflection, start-up, Israel, Shimon Peres]
 comments: true
 ---